Impact of the COVID-19 pandemic on the meat industry in the United States: Wayne Farms

 Wayne Farms is a chicken processing company and a subsidiary of ContiGroup Companies of Belgium.
-A Wayne Farms plant in Albertville, Alabama is continuing production at reduced rates after the company disclosed that 75 workers had tested positive and one worker had died.
-On May 14, it was reported that "a small number" of COVID-19 cases are associated with a Wayne Farms plant in Dobson, North Carolina.
-Over 500 workers are employed at that plant.
+A Wayne Farms plant in Albertville, Alabama continued production at reduced rates after the company disclosed that 75 workers had tested positive and one worker had died.
+On May 14, it was reported that "a small number" of COVID-19 cases were associated with a Wayne Farms plant in Dobson, North Carolina.
+Over 500 workers were employed at the plant.

 Impact on meat alternatives

-The meat shortage increased sales and investor interest in plant-based meat replacement products from companies such as Impossible Foods, Beyond Meat, and Novameat.
+The meat shortage increased sales and investor interest in plant-based meat alternative products from companies such as Impossible Foods, Beyond Meat, and Novameat.
 U.S. sales of meat alternatives were up 280% over 2019 for the week ending March 14, 2020; the following week, sales of fresh meat alternatives were up 454% over 2019.
 Black Enterprise reported in May 2020 that vegan food sales had soared during the pandemic.

+The global market for alternative proteins was valued at US$14.1 billion in 2021 and is projected to grow at a CAGR of 3.7% to reach US$17.4 billion by 2027.

 Factories that produce meat alternatives may be less vulnerable to disease outbreaks than meat processing plants, as meat alternatives rely more on machines and less on tightly packed employees.